Agnes Newton Keith

-Agnes Newton Keith (July 4, 1901 – March 30, 1982) was an American writer best known for her three autobiographical accounts of life in North Borneo (now Sabah) before, during, and after World War II.
+Agnes Newton Keith (born Agnes Jones Goodwillie Newton; July 4, 1901 – March 30, 1982) was an American writer best known for her three autobiographical accounts of life in North Borneo (now Sabah) before, during, and after World War II.
 The second of these, Three Came Home, tells of her time in Japanese prisoner-of-war camp and civilian internee camp in North Borneo and Sarawak, and was made into a film of the same name in 1950.
 She published seven books in all.

 Early life

 Agnes Jones Goodwillie Newton was born in Oak Park, Illinois.
 Her family moved to Hollywood, California, when she was very young.
 Her father was one of the founders of the Del Monte Company.
 One of her grandmothers was English.
 The family moved again when Agnes was ten, this time to the nearby beach community of Venice, California, for her younger brother Al's health.

-She attended the University of California, Berkeley where she became a member of the Omicron Chapter of Alpha Gamma Delta.
+She attended the University of California, Berkeley, where she became a member of the Omicron chapter of Alpha Gamma Delta.
 Upon graduation, Keith landed a job with the San Francisco Examiner.
 She covered stories including the 1925 case of 16 year-old flapper, Dorothy Ellingson, convicted of matricide.
 Eight months after starting her journalism career, she was attacked by an assailant who was convinced that the newspaper was persecuting him by printing Krazy Kat cartoons.
 She received serious head injuries which affected her memory.
 She also became seriously depressed, and after two years of illness her father sent her and her brother Al to Europe to recuperate.
 Returning refreshed to the States, Agnes decided to become a writer, but soon afterwards lost her eyesight for two years as a delayed result of her injuries.
 During this period she studied dancing, modelled clothes and 'did bits in the movies'.